typesense/typesense-website/docs-site/content/guide/angular-search-bar.md

 ## Related Examples

-Here's another related example that shows you how to build a search bar in a Next.JS application:
+Here's another related example that shows you how to build a search bar in a Angular application:

 [Guitar Chords Search with Angular](https://github.com/typesense/showcase-guitar-chords-search-angular/tree/master)